 df3=df1.set_index('Courses').join(df2.set_index('Courses'), how='inner')

-Now, Let’s learn the syntax, usage, and execute these examples of pandas join.
+Now, Let’s learn the syntax, and usage, then execute these examples of pandas joining.

 Below is the syntax of the pandas join() method.